Article

 Perform A/B tests

-A/B tests are commonly used for sales and marketing purposes, but they can make just as big of an impact on the customer experience.
+You will commonly use A/B tests for sales and marketing purposes, but they can make just as big of an impact on the customer experience.
 With this method, you can send or display two versions of a web page, email campaign, and other customer-facing assets to determine which performs better regarding customer engagement and satisfaction.

 Talk to customer-facing staff